GoDaddy vs WordPress: What’s the Best Way to Make a Website?

 Or another option is to use the WordPress.com Business or eCommerce plans, as I mentioned above.
 Again, these plans aren’t quite the same as self-hosting WordPress on your own hosting, but they do get you most of the benefits because you can still install your own themes and plugins.

-If you’re willing to pay a slight premium for a simpler, more hands-off WordPress experience, I think the WordPress.com Business or eCommerce plans are great options in 2022 and beyond.
+If you’re willing to pay a slight premium for a simpler, more hands-off WordPress experience, I think the WordPress.com Business or eCommerce plans are great options.
 Check out these posts to learn more:

 Should You Use GoDaddy or WordPress?